 The American political system has always been messy.
-But this election year feels like political issues are at an all-time high.
+But this past election cycle — and the current turmoil in our nation — feels like political issues are at an all-time high.
 Or, maybe more accurately, an all-time low.

 All that passion and anger can seep into our marriages, of course.
 We might have heated disagreements on political issues, which can make for serious problems.
 After all, just because we sleep in the same bed doesn’t mean we support the same candidates.